-If your son or daughter has been offered a place at Bangor, the academic School will usually get in contact informally with further information about Bangor and and invitation to visit one of our UCAS Visit Days.
+If your son or daughter has been offered a place at Bangor, the academic School will usually get in contact informally with further information about Bangor and invitation to visit one of our UCAS Visit Days.
 Visit Days are held between December and April and parents and guardians are also welcome to attend.
-These give you an opportunity to meet staff and students, to have a tour of Bangor and the surrounding area and to see the various facilities and examples of the type of accommodaion on offer.
+These give you an opportunity to meet staff and students, to have a tour of Bangor and the surrounding area and to see the various facilities and examples of the type of accommodation on offer.

 If the dates offered are not convenient, then other opportunities to visit include the general University-wide Open Day (held on a Saturday in the autumn and summer).
 Alternatively, individual visits can be arranged, for example, during the school holidays.

 What happens next?